akshita-2002/Dot-Net/ASP.NET CORE RAZOR .md

 builder.Services.AddRazorPages();

 // to load the services to kestral web server
-// using app we can define rules for project
+// using app we can define rules for project -> called builtIn middleware
+//the moment url is given url execution starts
 // app is used to use the services
 // the order of execution of services
 //Eg: app.UseAuthentication();